NSAID (non steroidal drugs) Toxicity

 Aspirin, Ibuprofen, Tylenol, Naproxen and Hazards of Other (OTC) Over the Counter Medications

 Ibuprofen (brand names such as Advil, Motrin, Nuprin), Naproxen (e.g. brand names such as Aleve, Naprosyn, Anaprox, Naprelan), COX-2 inhibitors (e.g. brand names such as Zubrin, Previcox, Deramaxx, Metacam, Rimadyl) and even Aspirin (acetylsalicylic acid, Ascriptin, Bayer, Ecotrin) are all NSAID's.
 Know the risks and benefits of every drug.

-Generally a buffered aspirin is okay temporarily if your dog has a sprain, pulled muscle or to relieve arthritis pain.
+Generally a buffered aspirin (NOT enteric coated) is okay temporarily if your dog has a sprain, pulled muscle or to relieve arthritis pain.
 However, if your dog is taking prescription meds it can be very dangerous to mix the two.
 So please check with your vet.

 Enteric coated aspirin will not dissolve until it passes through the stomach and into the small intestine.

 * The information below regarding enteric coated aspirin has been presented at the ACVIM (American College of Veterinary Internal Medicine) and published in literature for students.

 Enteric coating of aspirin has become popular in human products but is a problem in animals and creates unpredictable absorption.
 It becomes dangerous when the dog's GI tract accumulates enteric coated aspirin tablets which do not digest in the stomach and instead collect in the intestines until a toxic dose is reached resulting in aspirin toxicity.

 use either aspirin made

 specifically for pets or aspirin with a powdery covering "buffered"